microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-riskdetection-api.md

 # Tutorial: Identify and remediate risks using Microsoft Graph APIs

 Azure AD Identity Protection provides organizations insight into identity-based risk and different ways to investigate and automatically remediate risk.
-The Identity Protection APIs used in this tutorial can help you identify risk and configure a workflow to confirm compromise or enable remediation.For more information, see [What is risk?](/azure/active-directory/identity-protection/concept-identity-protection-risks)
+The Identity Protection APIs used in this tutorial can help you identify risk and configure a workflow to confirm compromise or enable remediation.
+For more information, see [What is risk?](/azure/active-directory/identity-protection/concept-identity-protection-risks)

 In this tutorial, you learn how to generate a risky user and remediate the risky status of the user with a conditional access policy that requires multi-factor authentication (MFA).
 An optional section shows you how to block the user from signing in also using a conditional access policy, and dismissing the user risk.